 Engine coolant comes in several different formats, including green and orange.
 Can these types be used interchangeably, or is there a difference between green and orange coolant?

-In this article, we look at how each coolant type works.
-We also discuss whether you should mix the two coolants together.
+In this article, I look at how each coolant type works.
+I also discuss whether you should mix the two coolants together.

 What is Coolant?

 Coolant is antifreeze that has been mixed with water to protect the vehicle.
 Coolant keeps the engine at a safe operating temperature while also ensuring that it doesn’t freeze.

 To make most coolants, you mix the antifreeze mixture with equal parts water.
 While water will cool the engine by itself, it isn’t as effective.
 In fact, water can evaporate when the engine becomes too hot, and it can freeze in colder climates.
 Both of these conditions leave your engine vulnerable to damage.

 The color of the coolant is from the dyes used to make it.
 Manufacturers add a particular dye to the composition to ensure you know which one to use.
 Two of the most known coolant colors are green and orange.

 Differences Between Green & Orange Coolant